- 2-day tour of the Hunter Valley region from Sydney

 Day 1: Sydney – Australian Reptile Park – Hunter Valley (L)

 After pickup from your Sydney hotel, you’ll be taken to the first stop of your two-day tour, the Australian Reptile Park, where you’ll see not only reptiles, but also other wildlife like kangaroos, wallabies and a variety of birds.
-Enjoy morning tea at the park before continuing your tour to the colonial-era township of Wollombi; the drive takes you along sections of the original convict-built Old Great Northern Road, built in the 1820s.
+Enjoy morning tea at the park before continuing your tour to the Hunter Valley via the freeway.

-After admiring Wollombi’s 19th-century architecture, travel to Mt View for panoramic views over the vineyard country of the Hunter Valley, Australia’s oldest winemaking region.
-Your first stop is at the Hunter Valley Smelly Cheese Shop for cheese and olive oil tastings before visiting selected cellar doors.
+First stop is to Mt View Estate for an exclusive wine and Cheese Pairing with stunning views.
 Next, enjoy a gourmet lunch at the Hunter Resort and visit Hermitage Cellars winery for tastings of wines from a dozen boutique wineries.
 Later in the afternoon, you'll be dropped at your choice of accommodation in the Hunter Valley wine town of Pokolbin, and have the remainder of the afternoon and evening to enjoy at your leisure.

 Accommodation: Peppers Guest House or Hunter Resort in Pokolbin